Note: This post was originally published during the fall of 2019. I’ve since updated it so it can be a go-to resource for you.

 The Real Cost to Decorate your Home

-Here’s the thing……. everyone has a different financial situation.
+Here’s the thing – everyone has a different financial situation.
 I can’t throw out random numbers because there is no universal budget that magically fits everyone’s situation.
-I can’t say you should save $2,000 to furnish and decorate a living room, because it’s totally dependent on the space, your finances, the pieces you already own, etc. But I can dive into the areas where you should splurge a bit and other areas where I recommend cutting costs.
+I can’t say you should save $2,000 to furnish and decorate a living room, because it’s totally dependent on the space, your finances, the pieces you already own, etc. But, I can dive into the areas where you should splurge a bit and other areas where I recommend cutting costs.

 Where to Splurge

-- Bedding & Blankets
+- Bedding & Blankets (These are the sheets we use.)

-- Bedroom Dresser (if you open and close it every single day, you want it to function well!)
+- Bedroom Dresser (If you open and close it every single day, you want it to function well!)

 Where to Save